How to get there

 Parking charges may apply to Coastal car park.

 The nearest train station is at North Berwick, from which buses can be taken to Dirleton, as above.
+You can walk on the John Muir Way to Yellowcraig from North Berwick.

 - the Countryside Ranger Service co-ordinates the day-to-day management of this site